 c) We have increased the operational resolution of the Visible channel application in ARCHER by a factor of 2, and determined in a retrospective run of 2012 North Atlantic imagery that it slightly improves the algorithm performance, and fits seamlessly into the multi-sensor system.
 The diagnostic imagery is noticeably improved, but the systematic errors such as feature displacements caused by shadows are unaffected.
 (However, this is still captured in the expected error calibration.)
-We are continuing to monitor the real-time operations to insure a full continuity of operations.
+We have monitored the real-time operations and insured a full continuity of operations.